 Online pedagogy workshop are an opportunity for faculty to share ideas about how to effectively teach online.
-Target audience is instructors who will teach OWL or blended courses.
+Target audience is instructors who will teach online courses.
 Topics to be covered are:

 Workshop 1 took place in early May 2015, and Workshop 2 took place summer 2015, and Workshop 3 took place fall 2015.

 Refer to Academic Calendar

 10 weeks before start of semester or, if summer, 8 weeks before summer term: Submit required textbook information - "adopt" online

 2 weeks before start of semester: Share draft syllabus with students